Criminal Defense

 Facing Criminal Charges in Tarrant County?

 At the Law Offices of Mark M. Childress, PLLC, our Fort Worth criminal defense lawyers are dedicated to providing unwavering support and effective legal representation to individuals facing criminal charges.
 We understand the complexities of the Texas legal system and are committed to protecting your rights and securing the best possible outcome for your case.
+With our detailed understanding of local procedures and legal precedents, we craft defense plans that consider every potential variable in your situation.

 With a relentless pursuit of justice and a compassionate approach, we are here to guide you through every step of the legal process, fighting vigorously to safeguard your freedom and future.
+We recognize the immense stress that accompanies criminal charges and provide personal attention to each case, ensuring you always have a clear understanding of your legal options.

 Criminal Attorneys at the Law Office of Mark M. Childress